anders-kolstad/sdmShiny/README.md

 ### Worldclim data and DTM

 Worldclim was updated jan 2020, so I can get the bioclim variables again.
 This is a dataset of interpolated climate variables for the whole world at high resolution (0.5 arc minutes).
 It is build on data from 1970 onwards and so is not representing any one year.
 I need to download it as three tiles before merging these together.
 I will save each tile, but only the two variable bio10 and bio12, Mean Temperature of Warmest Quarter and Annual Precipitation, respectively.
-First, let's delete the old bioclim variables, and also the cervid density data for all years exept the one we're going to use, which is 1999 (closest to the mean data of the species occurence records).

 ``` r
 # first tile